So you are going on a camping trip and have a 12 volt lithium battery and a refrigerator.

-I’m going to camp for the weekend and I am going to bring the CFX-40W with me.
-The fridge consumes 9 watts per hour and it will run for 24 hours each day.
-This means that the fridge will consume 216-watt hours per day.
-Let’s assume this is tested in a laboratory where the outer temperature is 90°F or 32°C. Let’s use a little bit of safe space to account for opening and closing the fridge, assuming 250 watt-hours per day.
+I’m going to camp for the weekend, and I will bring the CFX-40W with me.
+The fridge consumes 9 watts per hour and will run for 24 hours daily.
+This means that the fridge will consume 216 watt hours per day.
+Let’s assume this is tested in a laboratory where the outer temperature is 90°F or 32°C. Let’s use a little safe space to account for opening and closing the fridge, assuming 250 watt-hours per day.

 250 watt-hours / 12 volts = 20.8 Amp-hours

 If you are using a lead-acid battery, you can only use 50% of its capacity.

 If you are using a lithium battery, you can use 80% of its capacity.

 Days of Running

 Next, you decide the number of days you need to run the fridge.
 Our example was a weekend trip, so it’s two days.

 Next, we need to consider the efficiency of the battery.
 For a lead-acid battery, the efficiency is 80%.
 For lithium, this is 99%.